 Do you have a child that is complaining about foot pain in the side of the foot?
-Are you having a hard time identifying where the pain is exactly coming from and why is it happening?
+Are you having a hard time finding supportive shoes to significantly reduce or fully eliminate your child’s foot pain?

-When a child is experiencing foot or leg pain, the FIRST STEP is to check the shoes that they are wearing.
+When children start experiencing foot or leg pain, the first step is to check the shoes that they are wearing.
 Shoes play a key role in keeping your children’s feet heathy, and if they are not fitted properly or provide the correct amount of support, they can be a contributing cause to your child’s foot pain.

-I have noticed that most of the time a child complains about foot pain in the side of the foot, the pain is related to either the shoes being too narrow or too flimsy (meaning that they are not supportive enough).
+I have noticed that most of the time a child complains about foot pain in the side of the foot, the pain is related to either the shoes being too narrow or not supportive enough,

-Follow these steps in order to minimize or fully eliminate the pain that your child is experiencing in the side of his or her feet:
+Follow these 3 easy steps in order to minimize or fully eliminate the pain that your child is experiencing in the side of the foot:

-- The second step is to make sure that the shoes that your child is wearing are supportive.
+- The second step is to make sure that the shoes that your children wear are supporting their feet properly.
 I have noticed that when children experience foot pain in the side of the foot, sometimes it’s due to the shoes not being supportive enough.
-The shoes that you provide for your child must come with a substantial sole (to provide arch support), and a firm heel counter (to provide ankle support).
+The shoes that you provide for your child must come with a substantial sole (with good arch support), and a firm heel counter (with good ankle support).
 Several children that were experiencing foot pain in the side of the foot was because they were flat footed and needed extra support from their shoes.
 A lot of parents don’t know what the heel counter of the shoe is, so here is a picture for clarification:

-- The third step is to make sure that your child is tying the shoes properly or pulling the Velcro straps tight.
-If the shoes are too loose your child won’t get the full support from the shoes.
+- The third step is to make sure that your child is tying the shoes properly or pulling the Velcro straps tightly.
+If the shoes are too loose your child won’t get the full benefits that the shoes have to offer.

 Kids’ Foot Pain – How It Can Affect Their Everyday Activities?